CMuncey/OoT_Decompressor/README.md

 Compiling on Linux/Mac: gcc -o Decode decoder.c

-Compiling on Windows: gcc -o Decode.exe decoder.c -l ws2_32
+Compiling on Windows: gcc -o Decode.exe decoder.c -lws2_32

 You'll probably want MinGW for this if you're on Windows.
 That's what I used anyway.